2022 Winter Olympics: Environmental impact

 An estimated 49 e6gal of water was expected to be used to create snow at the various venues.
 Pyeongchang, South Korea, which held the previous Winter Olympics, also had a cold but similarly arid climate that required vast quantities of artificial snow.
 Professor Carmen de Jong, a geographer at the University of Strasbourg, argued that these would be the "most unsustainable" Winter Olympics in history.
-The IOC stated that "a series of water-conserving and recycling designs have been put into place to optimize water usage for snowmaking, human consumption, and other purposes.
+The IOC stated that "a series of water-conserving and recycling designs have been put into place to optimise water usage for snowmaking, human consumption, and other purposes.

 Artificial snow forms a harder piste compared to real snow.
 It is often favoured by professionals for being fast and "hyper-grippy" but also raises their fear of falling on it.
 American snowboarder Jamie Anderson compared it to "pretty bulletproof ice" while her teammate Courtney Rummel compared it to the man-made snow in Wisconsin.

 According to Jules Boykoff in February 2022, Beijing's electricity came largely from coal and this coal power was what supported the construction of some Olympic venues.
 To offset emissions from construction and air travel, China had planted roughly 60 million trees.